How to check tyre pressures

 The Royal Society for the Prevention of Accidents (ROSPA) makes the important point that you need to know how the TPMS will tell you if there is a sudden loss of pressure.
 So, if you have a new car, make sure you will recognise the light, sound or warning that the TPMS on your model uses to alert you to a problem.
 If you’re not sure or have any queries, why not call in and ask one of the qualified fitters at your local Protyre garage.
 We have extensive experience with all types of car TPMS and will be happy to help.

 Tyres are built to have as much of their surface in contact with the road as possible.
-An over or under inflated tyre will wear un evenly reducing the overall wear in one area of the tyre, reducing its lifespan and meaning that it will need to be replaced more quickly.
+An over or under inflated tyre will wear unevenly, reducing the overall wear in one area of the tyre, reducing its lifespan and meaning that it will need to be replaced more quickly.

-It is very important that a tyre is correctly inflated to get the maximum life out of your tyres.
-Having the correct tyre pressure helps to make sure that the weight of the vehicle is distributed equally across the tyres tread pattern, this will ensure that the vehicle is at its most stable.
+It is very important that each tyre is correctly inflated to get the maximum life out of your tyres.
+Having the correct tyre pressure helps to make sure that the weight of the vehicle is distributed equally across the tyres' tread pattern, this will ensure that the vehicle is at its most stable.
 When a tyre is under inflated, it will impact the stability of the vehicle and you will also see a negative impact on the handling and cornering of the vehicle.
-See our article on how to identify the age of your tyres.
+See also our article on how to identify the age of your tyres.

 10 Things to Remember About Tyre Pressures

 Tyres should be cold when you check tyre pressures – ideally, they shouldn’t have driven more than 3 miles

 Tyre Pressures should be checked at least monthly, more often if you are driving long journeys or are driving a high mileage